shumez/cahier/190630_MasseNicolasY_2019.md

 [![Figure.4][fig04]][fig04]

-Neuronal and synaptic mnemonic encoding for tasks that involve manipulating the contents of working memory.
+<small>Neuronal and synaptic mnemonic encoding for tasks that involve manipulating the contents of working memory.
 (A) This task was similar to the DMS and DMRS tasks, except that a rule cue from 500 to 750 ms into the delay period indicated to the network whether to perform the DMS or the DMRS task.
 (B) Similar to Figure 2B, except showing the decoding results for DMS trials for networks trained to solve the delayed rule task.
 The dashed vertical lines, from left to right, indicate the sample onset, offset, the rule cue onset, and end of the delay period.
-(B) Same as (A), except showing the decoding results for DMRS trials (in which matching sample and test stimuli are rotated by 90°).
+(B) Same as (A), except showing the decoding results for DMRS trials (in which matching sample and test stimuli are rotated by 90°).</small>

-###
+####

 We found that none of the 20 networks silently-maintained information for either trial type as the sample neuronal decoding accuracy never decreased to chance levels (P > 0.05, bootstrap) during the delay for either DMS (green curves, Figure 4B) or DMRS trials (Figure 4D).
 Thus, these networks manipulate information in WM (at least) partly using persistent neuronal activity.